yanfengliu/amodalAPI/README.md

 # Semantic Amodal Segmentation dataset and API

 **This is a forked version of Amodal API.
 The original Amodal API is only compatible with Python 2.
 This version is compatible with Python 3 and Windows.** This is the Python API code for the amodal segmentation dataset proposed in [Semantic Amodal Segmentation](https://arxiv.org/abs/1509.01329) (CVPR 2017).
 This API code is built on [COCO API](https://github.com/pdollar/coco), **which does not support Windows and the authors are not planning on supporting it in the future.
-However, there is simple fix that works for both COCO API and Amodal API.**
+However, there is a simple fix that works for both COCO API and Amodal API.**

 ## setup